[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 We compared the "ways to pass data" that precede aggregation across 3 routes.

-• Even with file knowledge (Route B), code interpreter was able to aggregate without attachments (small data, not officially guaranteed)
+• Even with file knowledge (Route B), the code interpreter was able to aggregate without attachments (small data, not officially guaranteed)

 • For large data or when synchronization and permissions are required, SharePoint + Work IQ (Route C) is the proper approach.
 In my environment, aggregation was possible in the test panel even without publishing